 As a partner at American Philanthropic, Jeremy has worked closely with dozens of philanthropies and nonprofit clients in such areas as strategic planning, message creation, program analyses and audits, major-donor club creation and implementation, direct mail, grantwriting, and collateral material development.
 He is also the co-founder of AmP Publishers Group and has served as a literary agent for a select group of clients, including the Aleksandr Solzhenitsyn family.

-Jeremy has published more than forty essays and articles on philanthropy, culture, and politics in various academic and popular journals.
+Jeremy has published more than 40 essays and articles on philanthropy, culture, and politics in various academic and popular journals.
 He has lectured at Georgetown University, Calvin College, Augustana College, national meetings of the American Political Science Association, and elsewhere.

 Jeremy holds a doctorate in psychology from the University of Texas at Austin, where he held a National Science Foundation Graduate Research Fellowship.
 He is a member of the Mars Hill Audio, Front Porch Republic, and Catholic Phoenix boards of directors.

 Wick Allison is the Chairman of the Board of the American Ideas Institute.
-He also serves as publisher and editor in chief of D Magazine, which he founded in 1974 and returned to in 1995.
+He is also Chairman and Publisher of D Magazine, which he founded in 1974 and returned to in 1995.
 A fifth-generation Texan, he attended the University of Texas at Austin and Southern Methodist University’s Graduate School of Business in Dallas.
 After completing his undergraduate degree, he worked in the White House and served in the U.S. Army.
 In 1984, Allison left his company and Dallas for New York, where he founded Art & Antiques and built it into the largest circulated art and antiques magazine in the world.
 He also served as publisher of William F. Buckley’s National Review and made it the only profitable publication in the history of American journals of opinion.
 Allison edited The Bible Designed to be Read as Living Literature for Simon & Schuster and wrote That’s in the Bible?
 For Delacorte.
 His book Condemned to Repeat It: Lessons of History for Leaders was published by Viking in 1997.

 Howard Ahmanson, Jr. is a philanthropist living in Orange County, California.

 Jon Basil Utley is an associate publisher of The American Conservative.
-Utley is a former foreign correspondent in South America for the Knight Ridder newspapers and for seventeen years was a commentator on the Voice of America.
+Utley is a former foreign correspondent in South America for the Knight Ridder newspapers and for 17 years was a commentator on the Voice of America.
 He was formerly associate editor of The Times of the Americas, a contributing editor to The Conservative Digest, and founding editor of The Bogota Bulletin.
 After his father, a Russian political dissident, was sent to a gulag and killed by Stalin, his mother, Freda Utley, became a prominent anticommunist author and activist.